thundercore/developers-portal/docs-en/referral-contract.md

 ### Frontend

-Now, you can get the referral data from public accounts in the contract, including total amount of referee and total referral bonus of an user.
+Now, you can get the referral data from public accounts in the contract, including the total amount of referees and the total referral bonus of a user.

 ```js
 this.props.contract.accounts(this.props.address).then((info: any) => {